-The one part I wasn't to pleased with the novel was how focus the author was on creating the theme and scenery of the book, that this wonderful character she developed soon became shallow.
+The one part I wasn't too pleased with the novel was how to focus the author was on creating the theme and scenery of the book, that this wonderful character she developed soon became shallow.
 Her personal story beginning and ending with her cruse.
-Never really indulging her audience into why Lo has her anxiety disorder but simple just stating there is no reason for it, it just kind of started one day.
+Never really indulging her audience into why Lo has her anxiety disorder but simply just stating there is no reason for it, it just kind of started one day.
 As well as Lo having an intimate relationship with one of the other members on the boat, never truly giving a reason for why they ended...it just did.
 This is when I found the book to begin slipping and almost put it down.
-If it weren't for the articles, emails and webpages at the end of every few chapters, giving a small taste of the inevitable conclusion.
-Much like reading the last page of the book, because you can't bare waiting to find out how it end.
+If it weren't for the articles, emails, and web pages at the end of every few chapters, giving a small taste of the inevitable conclusion.
+Much like reading the last page of the book, because you can't bare waiting to find out how it ends.
 These hints I felt saved the novel.

 Even the small hints can't prepare the reader for the gripping ending, filled with suspense and just a little bit of cheese.
 The ending made every page even the ones that seemed dull, worth reading.
 "The Woman in Cabin 10" is the perfect novel for those looking to break the ice in psychologically thrilling novels as well as those in need of a puzzle to solve.
 In conclusion, I would give this novel four out of five stars for it lacks a little substance but overall is a good real that goes by quickly.
 If you really pay attention then you'll even come to realize even the darkest of strings are not left untied.